Budgeting Tips and Calculator

 - Learn to say, ‘No!’: You’ll likely be spending money on fun, but sometimes it’s good to say no. Choosing which activities to go to will not only help you save money but possibly your academic grades.

 - Find a Job: Balancing your academic studies with a part-time job is a great way to earn extra cash, and get valuable experience.
-Check out job listings at the Student Employment Centre.
+Check out job listings on Career360.

 - Live at Home for School: Going away for school can be a great experience, but the tradeoff is that it is much more expensive.
-In 2009, the average cost of a four-year degree for someone living away from home was $77,132, compared to $51,763 for those living at home, a difference of $25,369.
 If living at home isn’t an option for you, consider roommates.
 Sharing your accommodations is usually much cheaper than living on your own.

 - Apply for Grants, Bursaries and Scholarships: It’s worth your while to research and apply for as many as possible.
 If your application is successful, the big benefit is its money that you won’t have to pay back.
 Keep in mind that many post-secondary institutions offer automatic scholarships for maintaining your grades at a certain level.
 Generally, the higher your grades, the more money you receive.